fouric/lightning-cd/README.md

  - Escape quits Lightning
  - Comma moves up one directory, preserving the current mode
  - Space toggles the mode between search and normal
+ - Semicolon quits Lightning, changing to the current directory

 Search keybindings:
  - Letters are converted to lowercase, and along with period are valid search characters
  - Enter opens the first file that matches the search buffer
- - \- removes a character from the search buffer
+ - Dash removes a character from the search buffer

 Normal keybindings:
  - j and k move down and up, respectively
  - q quits
  - ' "does the right thing" on the current selection
  - v uses Neovim to open the current selection
- - h ("here") prints out the current path and quits Lightning
  - n opens Nautilus at the current location and quits Lightning
  - t opens prints out Lightning's initial directory, opens tmux at the current location, and quits Lightning
  - T opens prints out Lightning's current directory, opens tmux at the current location, and quits Lightning